Skip to main content

 How to use: Queries

 When you add (write) or query (read) data, one or more replica nodes in the cluster will respond to the request.
-How many nodes need to send a successful response and acknowledgement to the coordinator node depends on the consistency_level.
+How many nodes need to send a successful response and acknowledgment to the coordinator node depends on the consistency_level.
 Available consistency levels are ONE, QUORUM (replication_factor / 2 + 1) and ALL.

 The consistency_level can be specified at query time: